Petropolis: Aerial Perspectives on the Alberta Tar Sands

-Petropolis: Aerial Perspectives on the Alberta Tar Sands is a Canadian short documentary film, directed by Peter Mettler and released in 2009.
+Petropolis: Aerial Perspectives on the Alberta Tar Sands is a 2009 Canadian short documentary film, directed by Peter Mettler.
 The film provides an aerial view of the environmental destruction wrought by the Alberta oil sands project.

 The first film ever produced by Greenpeace Canada, it premiered at the 2009 Toronto International Film Festival, before having a limited theatrical run in January 2010.
 It was released on DVD in April 2010.

 The film was a Genie Award nominee for Best Short Documentary at the 30th Genie Awards in 2010.